ydahal1/ydahal1/jokes.md

-What has a bed that you can’t sleep in?
-A river.
+Did you hear the one about the guy with the broken hearing aid?
+Neither did he.

 [
-Wed Dec 10 00:30:20 UTC 2025
+Thu Dec 11 00:30:18 UTC 2025
  ]